ivancheban/gitbook/docs-search-bot.md

   Add a chatbot to search in your Docusaurus site docs.
 This is another way to search your site contents by asking the chatbot and getting the links to the docs articles.
 ---

-{{% pageinfo %}}
 The goal is to add the full-text search chatbot to your Docusaurus site.
 You get a chatbot on every page of your site.
 You can interact with the chatbot by clicking the chatbot button and entering your question in the window that appears.
 The bot responds by providing the clickable links to the documentation articles that contain the search text or phrase.
-To see the result, go to: https://ivan-documentation-example.netlify.app/
+To see the result, go to: [https://ivan-documentation-example.netlify.app/](https://ivan-documentation-example.netlify.app/)
-{{% /pageinfo %}}

 ## Search chatbot built with AI